ytdl-node/ytdl/README.md

 **ytdl** provides a library to integrate a Youtube Downloader for `Node.js` projects, and a CLI to download content from [Youtube](https://www.youtube.com).

+> Note: You need [ffmpeg](https://ffmpeg.org/download.html) to be installed on your computer for complete functionality.
+Without it, you won't be able to some formats/qualities of videos.

 # Contents

 - [Installation](#installation)